-To start the process, check out Ricoma’s selection of heat presses.
+To start the process, check out Ricoma’s selection of heat presses and the Luminaris 200 White Toner Transfer Printer.
 To ensure you’re making the most cost-effective choice for your business, contact one of our product specialists who can provide you with resources and tips for getting up and running.

 Plus, take a look at Ricoma’s flexible financing options that make starting (or growing) your decorating business even easier.

 Launching your own apparel-decorating business should be exciting, easy and fun.
 We hope that by following this blog we’ve helped you streamline everything you need to consider to start a T-shirt business with heat transfer.

 The #1 Factor in Determining Profitability: How to price for maximum profit in the embroidery business

 Are you an entrepreneur, fashion lover, or embroidery enthusiast interested in starting or growing a profitable embroidery business?
 Do you want to be successful?